dotnetCarpenter/decorators/README.md

 http://javascript.info/tutorial/decorators

+> Note: `.es5` extension does not mean that the file is in EcmaScript 5.1
+> but that the file export using CommonJS.
+Sorry, but the changing the file
+> extension would be a breaking change for little benefit.
 ## API
 This is just small snippets, but perhaps they can inspire you to write your own decorators.

 ### Logging
 Where `work` is your function, that you want to log calls to.